infer-dot-net/0-base-repo/README.md

 ## More on the model

-The basic outline of a model we've created is a two coin flipping example.
+The basic outline of a model we've created is a two-coin flipping example.
 We've got 2 unbiased coins: `firstCoin` and `secondCoin` and we create another random variable `bothHeads` that is true when both `firstCoin` and `secondCoin` is true.
 We'd like to infer the posterior probability of `bothHead` given we observe one of the other coins, i.e.

 <div align='center'>
     <img src="https://render.githubusercontent.com/render/math?math=p(bothHead|firstCoin = heads)">